 One of the best things you can do for your feline friend is to bring a little variety to their lives.

 Researchers suggest rotating between 2-3 types of food for your cat, so that it learns to like a couple of different things.
-That way, if you're forced to change your cat's food, it is already used to variety, so the transition will be that much easier.
+That way, if you're forced to change your cat's food, they're already used to variety, so the transition will be that much easier.